TIBCOSoftware/snappydata/docs/howto/concurrent_apache_zeppelin_access_to_secure_snappydata.md

 1. Log on to Zeppelin from your web browser and select **Interpreter** from the **Settings** option.

-2. Edit the existing `%jdbc` interpreter and configure the interpreter properties.
+2. Edit the existing `%snappydata` and `%jdbc` interpreters and configure the interpreter properties.
 	The table lists the properties required for SnappyData:

     | Property | Value |Description|